 Students in the International Social and Economic Development (SED) concentration are prepared to work with communities, organizations and governments in the Global South to create complex solutions that improve people’s lives in a global context.

 Students will deepen their understanding of poverty and inequality around the world, be able to analyze institutions and organizations, and learn to use tools and techniques for applying integrated and sustained development approaches for facilitating change at many different levels.

 Alumni go on to careers in government and non-governmental organizations developing and implementing programs, designing and evaluating policy, or building the evidence base for action.

 CONCENTRATION REQUIREMENTS: 21 CREDITS

-- International Social and Economic Development Policy (3 credits)
+- International Social & Economic Development Policy (3 credits)

 - Development Practice in International Settings (3 credits)

 - Six additional credits of practice-focused coursework, chosen from a list of pre-approved options

 - Management & Leadership of Organizations (3 credits)